Proladon/Picnel.io-2/README.md

 - Target folders search、sort、filter
 - Auto Update
 - Theme preferences
+- Traditional Chinese support and more language support

 ## Contributes
 I'm just a beginner to coding and this my first time using electron.
 So it's really welcome and grateful if anyone can help improve this code quality or any anothors contributes.